Air Conditioner Capacitors: What They Are and Why They’re Such a Big Deal

 The AC capacitor is one of the most frequently replaced parts of an air conditioner, mainly because it can stop your entire HVAC system from operating if it fails or malfunctions.
 Should that happen, your air conditioner will have to work harder to circulate cool air in your space, which can eventually wear out your AC unit or result in higher energy bills.

-Keep reading for a breakdown of what you should know about the AC capacitor, including how to spot early signs of trouble and what you can do if yours goes on the fritz.
+Keep reading for a breakdown of what you should know about the AC capacitor, including how to spot early signs of trouble, AC troubleshooting tips, and what you can do if yours goes on the fritz.

 But first, a quick warning: AC capacitors are dangerous, high-voltage devices.
 Touching or mishandling one could lead to serious injury or death.
 So, don’t handle them.
 Always consult an experienced and licensed HVAC technician if you’re experiencing problems with your air conditioner.